Header trainee

 Brest is a major French port on the Atlantic coast, historically of strategic importance.
 Much of the town was destroyed during World War II, but some historic landmarks remain.
 Today Brest is an important navy port, so expect to see war ships berthed in the harbor.
 Every four years, Brest hosts the international festival of the sea, boats and sailors, with many Tall Ships attending.
 South of Brest you will find national park d’Armorique, a tranquil reserve where you can escape from the city.

 Troon, situated on the west coast of Scotland, is famous for its Royal Troon golf course, one of the hosts to the Open Golf Championship.
 The course is chosen to host this annual event roughly every seven years.
 The Duke of Portland took the existing natural harbour on the north side of the headland and added docks.
-Troon has over the past few years become a popular place for Kitesurfing.
+Troon has over the past few years become a popular place for kitesurfing.
 The strong winds coming from the Atlantic and from the north down the Firth of Clyde make it an ideal spot.

 • Brest (FR)